We have a super easy user training video.

 - Enter a name and the phone number to use as caller ID, and click on verify.

-- You can validate multiple caller IDs; and these will appear in a drop-down in the FastCall widget.
+- You can validate multiple caller IDs, and these will appear in a drop-down in the FastCall widget.

 - You’ll receive a call on the phone number you set.
 When requested, enter the verification code.

-Also under the phone numbers tab you may see numbers listed as “provisioned phone” and these numbers can be used as caller ID.
-These are phones assigned to you by your Salesforce admin that will be setup for inbound call routing use the next tab.
+Also under the phone numbers tab, you may see numbers listed as “provisioned phone” and these numbers can be used as caller ID.
+These are phones assigned to you by your Salesforce admin that will be set up for inbound call routing in the next tab.

-Once a phone number is assigned to you by the admin, you can set the phones used to receive inbound calls, and the ring time for each.
+Once a phone number is assigned to you by the admin, you can set the phones used to receive inbound calls and the ring time for each.
 You do this under inbound routing, the tab above.

 Fastcall supports “simulring” where more than one phone rings at a time.
 This will allow you to ring the softphone and your mobile, for example.
 You will answer the call in the most convenient phone.